microsoft/PowerPlatformConnectors/certified-connectors/CognitiveServicesQuestionAnswering/Readme.md

 The connector supports the following actions:

 - `Generate answer from Project`: This action helps in answering the specified question using your knowledge base in your project.
 - `Generate answer from provided text`: This action helps in answering the specified question using the provided text.
-Custom Question Answering need not be enabled for using this action only.
+To use only this action, Custom Question Answering need not be enabled on Language resource.
 - `Get Project Metadata`: This action helps in getting all the metadata of your project.